As a Healthy School, we provide good quality meals and encourage children to maintain a healthy diet, eat a balanced meal and try new things.

 Please note: we are a NUT FREE school.

-- Please do not include any NUTS or PEANUT BUTTER in your child’s lunchbox.
+- Please do not include any NUTS or PEANUT BUTTER or food containing nuts and/or sesame seeds in your child’s lunchbox.
 We also pride ourselves on being an Enhanced Status Healthy School and one of the ways we help to keep our school healthy is by asking parents not to give children chocolate bars, food containing chocolate, or fizzy drinks in lunch boxes.